 David McNeill is the Executive Officer of the Baldwin Hills Conservancy, which operates under the Resources Agency for the State of California.
 He oversees the long-term acquisition and planned development of nearly 1,300 acres of much needed parkland in the Baldwin Hills/Ballona Creek region of Southwest Los Angeles.
 A native of Los Angeles, Mr. McNeill has embraced the challenge of creating environmental parity in underserved communities throughout the city for nearly a decade.
 He enjoys rollerblading, bicycling and watching his elementary aged son participate in outdoor and indoor team sports.
 He holds a Bachelor of Science from Oregon State University and also serves on the founding board of the Los Angeles Neighborhood Land Trust.

-Sharon Papa is a Commander at the Los Angeles Police Department currently assigned to the San Fernando Valley.
+Sharon Papa is Chief of Police in Hermosa Beach.
 She is active in many public safety professional associations and organizations.
 Papa maintains an active lifestyle consistent with the demands of her occupation and supports programs that encourage children to participate in sports and outdoor activities.
 While overseeing the recruitment and selection process for new police officers, it was apparent that many young applicants were not in good physical condition and were unable to pass a basic physical fitness test.
 Sharon joined the Board of Advisors for Walk ‘n Rollers because the organization provides opportunities for kids to participate in outdoor activities and encourages an active lifestyle at an early age.

 Cristina Paul is a Spanish Immersion teacher in Culver City Unified School District.
 A true Los Angeleno, she received her Master’s degree and Bachelor of Arts from UCLA.
 She has had the good fortune to work at various schools throughout the Los Angeles area.
 Cristina embraces a sustainable lifestyle and is a great lover of California native plants, old-fashioned bike bells, seasonal cooking, dancing with a local troupe and walking around her neighborhood.